belen-2398/English-Learning-Platform/README.md

 ## English-Learning-Platform

-It is a PHP + Vue project to make English learning and teacher easier.
+It is a Laravel Jetstream (PHP + Vue) project to make English learning and teacher easier.
 The admin panel is currently set up in Blade, but will be eventually migrated to Vue for more consistency.
+This project uses Inertia and Tailwinds Css.

 ## Explanation of the platform: